 We were last inspected by AKC on August 12, 2012 and passed with no deficiencies!
 Click here to view AKC Compliance Report, August 2012.
 A copy of the inspector's report will be made available upon request.
 AKC inspections are not conducted on a scheduled basis, but, rather, are triggered by the number of litters registered with AKC annually from a kennel.
 We are a small kennel by AKC standards and generally produce only 3-6 litters annually.

 Our vet visits our kennel annually to administer vaccinations and provides veterinary care for all of our dogs as needed throughout the year.
 He will attest to the good-natured temperament of our adult dogs and their overall health.
-Also, he tends to the needs of all of our puppies.
 If you have questions regarding our kennel: Gary Bynum, DVM, Bynum Veterinary Clinic, Beggs, OK 74421 (918-267-4393) Monday-Friday from 8:00 AM - 5:00 PM.

 If you have comments and/or suggestions which will make our website more informative, please don't hesitate to e-mail us.